 - Work backwards from large target dates, and create due dates for the smaller pieces.
 See for example project scheduling software such as the Assignment Calculator for research papers, or the Thesis Manager, or the Gantt chart.

 - Start a writing journal, to track your thought development and to add some fun.

 - Finish each writing session by posing a question to yourself based on this day’s work- something you didn’t quite understand, or something you want to think more about, or something you can’t see how to connect with another important idea.

-- Start each writing session by recording any thoughts you may have had about yesterday’s
+- Start each writing session by recording any thoughts you may have had about yesterday’s session.

 - If you lose track of the development of your line of reasoning or direction, review your journal for clues.

 Consider what skill or attribute is required for the different tasks (creative thinking, picky data analysis, precise checking of citations…).
 Indulge the perfectionist in you for tasks requiring an uncompromising standard of excellence.
 Apply the “good enough” standard to other tasks.

 Strategies to cope with the anxiety of writing

 “Perfectionism is the voice of the oppressor, the enemy of the people.
 It will keep you cramped and insane your whole life, and it is the main obstacle between you and a sh*tty first draft…Perfectionism means you try desperately not to leave so much mess to clean up.
 But clutter is wonderfully fertile ground – you can still discover new treasures under all those piles, clean things up, edit things, fix things, get a grip.
 Tidiness suggests that something is as good as it’s going to get.
 Tidiness makes me think of holding breath, of suspended animation, while writing needs to breathe and move.”
 (Lamott, A., Bird by Bird, 1995)